 However you choose to travel to and around the Douro Valley there are of plenty wine tasting experiences to enjoy.

-SO WHICH ARE THE BEST WINE TASTING EXPERIENCES IN DOURO VALLEY?
+BEST WINE TASTING EXPERIENCES IN DOURO VALLEY?

 I have also included an accommodation option for each experience.
 As I mentioned previously access to most of the vineyards are often difficult and even the shortest of distances can take a long time to navigate.
 Obviously we would never advise driving after a wine tasting so choosing accommodation close by will ensure taxis are quicker and cheaper.
 Options include hotels, Quintas, vineyards and guesthouses.
 Many of these I have stayed in personally too.

 WHERE Quinta do Pôpa.
 Just off the N222 towards Adorigo

 EXPERIENCE A tour, wine tasting and private picnic.